Sustainability and the Environment

 Smaller companies may not have a regular advertised internship programme, and will either advertise ad hoc as positions arise or they may rely on speculative applications.

-- The Summer Internship Programme run by The Careers Service offers placements in a wide range of organisations, all over the world.
+• The Summer Internship Programme run by The Careers Service offers opportunities in a wide range of organisations, all over the world.
+A number of these are within conservation areas and annual talks about 'green internships' are usually delivered in Hilary term.

-- The Micro-Internship Programme offers short-term work experience placements, which take place in 9th or 10th week.
-Each internship gives you the opportunity to observe and assist with a notable project and research-based projects are often available.
+• The Micro-Internship Programme offers short-term work experience, which usually take place in 9th or 10th week each term.
+Micro-internships gives you the opportunity to observe and assist with a notable project and insights into a variety of environmental related areas.

 Student societies and college activities